Classic & Luxury itinerary day-by-day

 Bassenthwaite to Cockermouth and back

-The tour begins with a glimpse of the quiet and beautiful northern fells and villages of the Lake District, giving great views of the 4 mile length of Lake Bassenthwaite.
+Our host will meet your after breakfast with your cycling equipment and brief you on the tour ahead which begins with a glimpse of the quiet and beautiful northern fells and villages of the Lake District, giving great views of the 4 mile length of Lake Bassenthwaite.
 This area was inspirational for Wordsworth who lived as a child in Cockermouth.
 Visit his home there and explore this wonderful Georgian town, also home to Jennings brewery and an iconic ironmongers!
 The 1450 feet of climbing today then takes you across the River Derwent, past forest and around Binsey Fell before dropping down to rural Bassenthwaite village and on to your hotel.

 22 miles (35 km)